False Imprisonment Lawyers: How Attorneys Defend You (2025)

 • Emotional distress.
 False imprisonment often causes significant emotional and psychological harm.
 Victims may be able to recover damages for pain and suffering, emotional distress, anxiety, depression and other mental health issues as a result of their unlawful confinement.

 • Loss of reputation.
 False imprisonment can sometimes harm a person’s reputation, especially if they were wrongfully arrested in a public setting.
-They may be able to recover damages for harm to their reputation or humiliation.
+By filing a lawsuit, they may be able to recover damages for harm to their reputation or humiliation

 • Wrongful death.
 If an individual is killed by police after an improper arrest, their survivors may have claims for false imprisonment as well as wrongful death claims.
 The laws vary significantly between states, so it's vital to consult an experienced police brutality and wrongful arrest lawyer immediately.